openedx/edx-documentation/en_us/shared/preface.rst

 The Open edX Site
 ***********************

-The `Open edX Site`_ is the destination for learning about hosting an Open edX instance, extending the edX platform, and contributing to the Open edX project.
-In addition, the Open edX Psite provides product announcements and other community resources.
+The `Open edX Portal`_ is the destination for learning about hosting an Open edX instance, extending the Open edX platform, and contributing to the Open edX project.
+In addition, the Open edX site provides product announcements and other community resources.

 All users can view content on the Open edX site without creating an account